CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   <vrf-id>         VRF
   <peer-group-id>  Domain

-### Atrributes
+### Attributes

-  aspath           If 'on', it means follow normal BGP procedures in the
+  aspath           If 'on', it means follow normal BGP procedures in the generation of AS_PATH attribute for this peer; if 'off' it means do not change the AS_PATH when sending an Update to this peer.

-                   generation of AS_PATH attribute for this peer; if 'off' it means do not change the AS_PATH when sending an Update to this peer. med              If 'on', it means follow normal BGP procedures in the generation of MED attribute for this peer; if 'off' it means do not change the MED when sending an Update to this peer. nexthop          If 'on', it means follow normal BGP procedures in the generation of NEXT_HOP attribute for this peer; if 'off' it means do not change the NEXT_HOP when sending an Update to this peer.
+  med              If 'on', it means follow normal BGP procedures in the generation of MED attribute for this peer; if 'off' it means do not change the MED when sending an Update to this peer.

+  nexthop          If 'on', it means follow normal BGP procedures in the generation of NEXT_HOP attribute for this peer; if 'off' it means do not change the NEXT_HOP when sending an Update to this peer.

 ## nv set vrf <vrf-id> router bgp peer-group <peer-group-id> address-family ipv4-unicast aspath

 ### Usage